Help us improve

 From pulumi-migration

-Converts Azure ARM templates, Bicep templates, or code to Pulumi programs, including importing existing Azure resources for migration.
+Migrates Azure ARM templates, Bicep templates, or code to Pulumi programs, including importing existing resources for zero-diff validation.

 **If you have already generated a migration plan before loading this skill, you MUST:**